apache/beam/runners/flink/README.md

 ### Seamless integration

-To execute a Dataflow program in streaming mode, just enable streaming in the `PipelineOptions`:
+To execute a Beam program in streaming mode, just enable streaming in the `PipelineOptions`:

     options.setStreaming(true);